 Some of the highest on the Glycemic Index (GI) include grains (wheat, rice, barley, oats), potatoes, corn, and beans.
-Also high up on the GI are bread, pasta, cereal, crackers, biscuits, cookies, cakes, pie crust, and anything else made with flour.
+Also high up on the GI are bread, pasta, cereal, toast, muffins, bagels, oatmeal, granola, pretzels, crackers, biscuits, cookies, cakes, pie crust, and anything else made with flour.

-"Lets be realistic Brian, I'm not giving up bread, rice, or pasta."
-Neither am I. I recommend trying one of these two methods in order to start scaling back your carb and starch intake.
+I recommend trying one of these two methods in order to start scaling back your carbohydrate and starch intake.
 This first one is my personal preference.

-- Monday through Friday, no cereal, bread, rice, or pasta.
-Increase your protein intake in order to build lean muscle.
+- Monday through Friday, try little to no cereal, bread, rice, or pasta.
+Increase your protein intake in order to maintain and build lean muscle.
+Protein, like fiber, will also give you a feeling of satiety which will help curb hunger.
 Saturday and Sunday are your cheat days.
-That doesn’t mean go on a two-day cupcake bender, just have whatever you feel like having and don’t worry so much about the diet.
+That doesn’t mean go overboard, just enjoy whatever it is you like to eat and don’t worry as much about the diet.

-- If that method doesn’t suit you, try allowing yourself 3-4 cheat meals per week instead.
+- If that method doesn’t suit you or your schedule, try allowing yourself 3-4 cheat meals per week instead.
 Same rules apply.